‘It’s our wedding anniversary,’ Mum phones to tell me. ‘We have cake. Are you calling?’

 He smiles, looks down at his cake.

-‘It’s a shame you weren’t at our wedding,’ I say, keen to continue the wedding chat.
+‘It’s a shame you weren’t at our wedding,’ I say to him, keen to continue the wedding chat.
 Three years ago, she hadn’t met him.
-She’d bought her old flame — the one we didn’t like — and then dumped him a few months afterwards.
+She’d brought her old flame — the one we didn’t like — and then dumped him a few months afterwards.

-On the day, I had a feeling he’d be getting the red card soon.
+On the day, I had a feeling the guy would be getting the red card soon.
 I’d wanted to ask him to step aside so we could have a family photo without him, but I didn’t want to be rude.
 When the album arrived, he was on every shot.

 I don’t mention any of this to my sister’s new chap as he sits there eating his sponge.